 Runtime

-The dependency container is initialized as parallel as possible within the dependency graph that has been constructed.
+The dependency container is initialized as parallel as possible within the dependency container that has been constructed.

 During the execution phase of the application, the following things are done: